Alex-ty10/Alex-ty10/README.md

 # 💫 About Me:
-🔭 I’m currently working on Urbanclub, an artist web app.<br>👯 I’m looking to collaborate on Web Development.<br>🤝 I’m looking for help with Creating New Solutions.<br>🌱 I’m currently learning MongoDB, Advanced CSS & Next.js.<br>💬 Ask me about the whole world of robotics and  new tecnologies.<br>⚡ Fun fact i love coffee, and will always love coffee.
+🔭 I’m currently working on Urbanclub, an artist web app.<br>👯 I’m looking to collaborate on Web Development.<br>🤝 I’m looking for help with Creating New Solutions.<br>🌱 I’m currently learning MongoDB, Advanced CSS & Next.js.<br>💬 Ask me about the whole world of robotics and  new tecnologies.<br>⚡ Fun fact I love coffee, and will always love coffee.

 ## 🌐 Socials: